JessHatfield/Battleships-Solver-Algorithm/README.md

+# Context

+This was a timed coding challenge I was asked to complete during the interview process of a series A startup.

+My final solution can be found in the battleships_with_extra_time.py file.
+Notes on my solution can be found [here](https://github.com/JessHatfield/Battleships-Solver-Algorithm/blob/0313501fcd009c525d4cbde4c69bf959380192ea/battleships.py#L199).

 # Pre-requisites
 Before starting the exercise, you should make sure you are familar with Git and able to run python3 applications.